menashabs/TeaExportRevenue_Analysis/README.md

 # TeaExport_TimeSeries

-Modeling and forecasting the Tea export revenue in Sri Lanka
+Monthly tea export revenue in Sri Lanka was modelled and forecasted under this project

-Main statistical technique used in Time Series Analysis